 30 Oct SALT – Loan Sharking on Blockchain

-A great white shark is capable of detecting blood from a distance of 5km away.
-A loan shark is built similarly, though it’s senses are specialized to hone into human desperation and sadness – and their senses are often powered by greed, lowering the bar, and age-old “predatory lending” practices.
-Economics never rests, but it’s a constant ebb-and-flow like the waves of an ocean.
+A great white shark is capable of detecting blood from a distance of five kilometers away.
+A loan shark is built similarly, though its senses are specialized to home into human desperation and sadness – and their senses are often powered by greed, lowering the bar, and age-old “predatory lending” practices.
+Economics never rests; it’s a constant ebb-and-flow like the waves of an ocean.
 There are profitable times and times of anguish.
 But when you and your wallet are in distress, count on SALT to be there to offer an option, albeit a horrible one.

-In short, SALT allows a user can leverage their cryptocurrencies for an equivalent exchange of FIAT as a loan at a “competitive” interest rate.
+In short, SALT allows a user to leverage their cryptocurrencies for an equivalent exchange of fiat as a loan at a “competitive” interest rate.

-The very lenient registration procedures are very appealing and offers many perks, such as no credit checks or direct deposit, no prepayment fees and fast approvals.
-Though a look at their credit agreement contract, it’s clear that those perks comes at an equally high risk.
+The lenient registration procedures are very appealing and offer many perks such as no credit checks or direct deposit, no prepayment fees, and fast approvals.
+Through a look at their credit agreement contract, it’s clear that those perks come at an equally high risk.

-- If a borrower failed to meet their monthly payment, an equivalent portion of the collateral will be liquidated as payment for the lender.
+- If a borrower fails to meet their monthly payment, an equivalent portion of the collateral will be liquidated as payment for the lender.

-- The borrowing power of members are limited by the summation of their collateral; a single asset’s value or that of a portfolio of various blockchain assets.
+- The borrowing power of members is limited by the summation of their collateral; a single asset’s value or that of a portfolio of various blockchain assets.

 - In the event that the collateral assets increase in value, then depending on the terms of the contract, the borrower may have the option to: